 CAN YOU HELP US?

-Formed 31 years ago, BOSP is a small independent charity that relies on the kindness of charitable trusts, personal donations, and corporate/community fundraising to enable us to deliver our work.
+Formed 32 years ago, BOSP is a small independent charity that relies on the kindness & compassion of charitable trusts, personal donors, and corporate/community fundraisers, to enable us to deliver our work.

-if you would like to make a donation, fundraise or volunteer for BOSP, so that more children and young people with disabilities can be supported please do get in touch - your support is very much needed and appreciated.
+If you would like to make a donation, fundraise or volunteer for BOSP, so that more children and young people with disabilities in our community can be supported, please do get in touch - your care & support is very much needed and appreciated.

 Registered in England & Wales.
 Company Limited by Guarantee No. 5284004.